Vaval, the King of Carnival: Death

 It is on the Ash Wednesday, day of grief, that the King Vaval is destined to die.
 He has to die in order to revive the following year.
 On that day, a big funeral parade takes place to pay him tribute and everybody has to wear black and white.
 Groups of mourners and of prayers compound this parade.
 The type of death depends on the « vidé » (parades), it goes from hanging, or cremation to drowning him.
 His death is extremely ritualized because through it, all the social wrongs and misfortunes disappear.
 His death is a means for the population to suppress any source of conflicts and thus, to reinforce their cohesion.
 On the other hand, the death of Vaval is beneficial also for the public authorities because it means that the social life is coming back to normal.
 Through his death, the public authorities demonstrate that they still have the power to eradicate any reason for disorder and therefore, still have the upper hand over the King of disorder.

+Though the Saint Lucian Carnival no longer takes place before Ash Wednesday (it is now set in July) - the tradition of the death of Vaval does take place, as they téwé Vaval (bury Vaval).
+While in Dominica the burial ceremony of Vaval takes place in Carib Country.